 Generalization of the stochastic modeling

-In reality, the performance of the system is not alone a measurable metric.
-It is recommended to analyze all the properties of the system as drawdown, the volatility of performance, time in the market, etc.
+In reality, the system’s performance is not alone as a measurable metric.
+It is recommended to analyze all the system properties, such as drawdown, the volatility of performance, time in the market, etc.

 The limitations of the stochastic modeling

 Each mathematical and machine learning model has limitations, and stochastic modeling does not escape the rule.
 The main limitation often comes from the decision threshold.
-A decision threshold is a value from which we consider that the test is succeeded or failed.
+A decision threshold is a value from which we consider whether the test has succeeded or failed.
 Stochastic modeling needs several metrics that could provoke decision-making problems.
 The most important thresholds are included in the definition of the model.

-For example, I will choose 1 point of variation for a value between 10 and 100, 10 points for a value between 100 and 1000, etc. I am sorry cause I do not have a consistent model to show you for this weakness.
+For example, I will choose 1 point of variation for a value between 10 and 100, 10 points for a value between 100 and 1000, etc. I am sorry cause I do not have a consistent model for this weakness.

 You will have the same difficulty defining what a “large variation is”.
 You will have to define an adapted acceptance threshold for your strategy.

-The third limitation is about the percentage of combinations having a result significantly different from the initial result, also for the same reasons.
+The third limitation concerns the percentage of combinations having a result significantly different from the initial result for the same reasons.

-This threshold problem concerns most mathematical and machine learning models which makes it challenging to use these models in reality.
+This threshold problem concerns most mathematical and machine learning models, making it challenging to use them in reality.
 These models can only aid decision-making, and you should ensure that the obtained result is exploitable.

 Stochastic modeling summary

-1. This is a stress test allowing us to validate the robustness of a system.
+- This is a stress test that allows us to validate the robustness of a system.

 Resources about Stochastic modeling